nuxeo/FunkLoad/demo/README.txt

 * zope: a basic ZopeTestCase example

-* cps: an advanced usage with a credential server
+* cmf: an advanced usage with a credential server

+* xmlrpc: a simple xml rpc bench of the credential server